top of page

 1. Multiple Revenue Streams

-You may be earning from teaching, commissions, royalties, grants or merchandise, often all at once.
-Each source has different tax impacts, timing issues and reporting rules.
-A great accountant will help you keep track of each stream properly, so nothing slips through the cracks.
+You may earn from teaching, commissions, royalties, grants, or merchandise, often all at once.
+Each source has different tax impacts, timing issues, and reporting rules.
+A great accountant will help you keep track of each stream properly, ensuring nothing slips through the cracks.

 2. Irregular Cash Flow

-One month you might have several paid gigs; the next could be a drought.
+One month, you might have several paid gigs; the next could be a drought.
 Predictable budgeting often doesn’t work.
-The best accountants for creatives will help with cash flow forecasting, setting aside money for quieter periods, and advising on how to smooth out your income.
+The best accountants for creatives will assist with cash flow forecasting, setting aside money for quieter periods, and advising on how to smooth out your income.

 3. Creative Industry Tax Reliefs & Credits

-In the UK, there are specific reliefs aimed at the creative sector.
+In the UK, specific reliefs aim at the creative sector.
 These include:

-These reliefs can make a big difference but only if your accountant knows them well, stays up to date with changes, and helps you make valid claims.
+These reliefs can make a significant difference, but only if your accountant knows them well, stays updated with changes, and helps you make valid claims.

 Key Questions to Ask When Choosing Your Accountant